Xeseuses/toughtvoyager/content/posts/Private Cities, the better alternative to country's.md

 This is the concept sketched in Free Private Cities (paraphrased for the website of the Free Cities Foundation).
 A Free Private City is a place where there is no government as we know, but everything the government does now is replaced by a for-profit company which can be organized as a cooperative or be wholly owned by the citizens.
 Capitalism and free markets at it's finest.

+Citizens and companies of the private city enter into a Citizens' Contract, paying a fixed (yearly) fee for services instead of taxes.

 ###### links:

 [^1]: https://free-cities.org/free-private-cities/#freeprivatecities